tevux-tech/Tevux-Storage-Settings/README.md

 ## SettingsProvider

 This class provides dictionary-like settings storage and utilizes `ReliableFile`.
 It is simplistic by design.
-It only allows storing very simple data types: `int`, `float`, `double`, `string`, `bool` and `DateTime`.
+It only allows storing very simple data types: `float`, `string` and `bool`.
 Also, there are no sections or categories.
 It is meant to store a handful of settings, and do that reliably.

 Content is saved as JSON.

 Here's how to use it:

 ```
+// Preparing an underlying ReliableFile.
 var settingsFile = new ReliableFile();
 settings.Initialize(settingsFile);

+// Loading that file into SettingsProvider.
 var settings = new SettingsProvider();
 settingsFile.Initialize("temp/someSettings.json");

+// Setting and getting a value.
-settings.TrySet("SomeIntegerKey", 123);
+settings.TrySet("SomeNumberKey", 123);
-settings.TryGet("SomeIntegerKey", out int someIntegerValue);
+settings.TryGet("SomeNumberKey", out float someIntegerValue);

+// When getting a non-existent setting, you may also specify a default value.
+var setting = settings.Get("SomeNonExistentKey", "Default value");
 ```